IMPAIRMENT

 The Company monitors capital using a gearing ratio, which is net debt divided by total equity plus net debt which is calculated as borrowing less cash and cash equivalent, other bank balances and mutual funds investments.

 e.
-Revenue from sale of goods is recognised on point in time basis, when control of the products being sold is transferred to our customer and when there are no longer any unfulfilled obligations.
+Revenue from sale of goods is recognised at a point in time, when control of the products being sold is transferred to our customer and when there are no longer any unfulfilled obligations.
 The Performance Obligations in our contracts are fulfilled at the time of dispatch or delivery depending on terms with customers

 (b) Undisclosed income